 Here are some of the resin pieces with the stamps and their stamped images.
 After using the stamps as molds, I stamped them with Distress Ink and was very happy to find that the resin did not appear to damage the stamps.
 The star is Seth Apter by PaperArtsy, the square is Anne Butler by Colorbox, and the butterfly is Darkroom Door.

 If you are only pouring on part of a larger stamp, try to keep the edges of the pour clean and thick.
 Drips and thin layers are harder to get off of your stamp.
 The stamp above Lynne Perrella by PaperArtsy.

 Here’s what I learned from my stamp pads as resin molds experiments:

-*Removing resin from the stamp when it is still a bit soft works better and means easier removal.
+*Removing resin from the stamp when it is still soft works better and means easier removal.
 Bonus — you can still trim the edges if you need to.

-*If there is ink on the stamp, even archival, it will come off with the resin.
-This is a cool effect and will be investigated further in a future post.
-If you want a clean image, the stamp must have no residual ink on it.
+*If ink is on the stamp, even archival, it will come off with the resin.
+I’m going to investigate this cool effect more.
+If you want a clean image, the stamp must have no residual ink.

-*The resin came off the back of stamps that had a grey backing without a problem.
-However it was hard to get off the stamps that were backed in black (Unity Stamps).
+*The resin came off the back of stamps with grey backing without a problem.
+However, it was hard to get off the stamps that were backed in black (Unity Stamps).
 Simply give the back a spritz of mold release.

 Want to learn more about working with resin but don’t know where to start?

 Get your copy of the ebook Resin Fundamentals.
 It has the essential details you need to know to create with resin, even if you have never worked with it.
 Buy the PDF book now and get a download link in minutes.

 Unpublished Blog Posts of Resin Obsession, LLC © 2023 Resin Obsession, LLC